 The goal of the Lees-McRae New Student Orientation is to help incoming students prepare academically, socially and mentally for college life at LMC.
 Please check back soon for a detailed Summer Orientation schedule.

 Placement testing is used at Lees-McRae College to determine students' existing skill levels in English, Reading and Math to ensure that each student is placed in appropriate courses.
 The test is not pass/fail and High School GPA and other information is also considered in discussion with the student when creating course schedules for the Fall semester.
 Our aim is to ensure that all students have a successful start to their college studies by enrolling in the classes appropriate to their skills and knowledge.

 All students take three placement tests at Summer Orientation - English, Reading and Math.
 Placement tests are completed over the two days of summer orientation during three scheduled testing sessions.

 Advising and Registration

 All incoming freshmen take First Year Seminar (FYS) during their first semester.
-Prior to attending summer orientation, you will select your top three choices of topics for FYS.
-If you know your intended major, you will include the relevant introductory courses for your major in your Fall schedule.
+If you know your intended major, we will include the relevant introductory courses for your major in your Fall schedule.
 In addition, you may take one or more courses towards meeting the college's Core Curriculum requirements.
 Dependent on your placement test scores, you may also take courses for elective credit towards graduation which prepare you for courses you will take in the future that require math, reading and writing skills at the college level.